Creating spaces with employees in mind can have a vital impact on their wellbeing and performance at work.

 Designing with diverse needs in mind is vital to create spaces where all employees feel able to work in the way they need.

-"When we designed JLL’s new Canary Wharf office, we took a very inclusive approach as we know that over the pandemic, people have found ways of working that specifically suit them, so we had to design a diverse set of spaces for a diverse set of people,” says Tish Scott, Senior Designer at Tétris UK.
+"When we designed JLL’s new 20 Water Street Office, we took a very inclusive approach as we know that over the pandemic, people have found ways of working that specifically suit them, so we had to design a diverse set of spaces for a diverse set of people,” says Tish Scott, Senior Designer at Tétris UK.

 For Scott and her team, this meant having bright, flexible meeting rooms and offices with stunning views over the wharf, but also individual working pods that are tucked away and dimmer for those with light sensitivity.
 “We wanted to create a library environment in these pods for focused, individual work, or for people who want a bit of quiet while not being completely cut off from everyone,” says Scott.
 The team complemented these new spaces with biophilic elements throughout, as greenery has been shown to improve mood and also help purify the air.